MerlijnWajer/Simba-website/index.rst

 =============

-The documentation_ contains a lot of valuable information about Simba and essential for both the starting and advanced programmer.
+The documentation_ contains a lot of valuable information about Simba and is essential for both the starting and advanced programmer.
 It contains tutorials, API references and design documentation.

 .. _source: